celediel/Morrowind-NPCs-Go-Home/readme.md

 - If NPCs in a town are moved, and the player moves far away from that town before they're moved back, then saves and reloads, those NPCs will probably stay moved.
-- Launching the game and loading a save with moved/disabled NPCs, they won't be put back/enabled.
-  - send help